advancedAgritek-BB/coinTrader2.0/README.md

 `FERNET_KEY` holds the encryption key used by wallet_manager.py when saving credentials.
 Generate it with `python -c "from cryptography.fernet import Fernet; print(Fernet.generate_key().decode())"` and set in `crypto_bot/.env`.

+Each credential can be supplied in `.env`, or if missing, will be requested interactively by the setup scripts.

 `TELE_CHAT_ADMINS` lets the Telegram bot accept commands from multiple admin chats.
 Omit it to restrict control to the single `chat_id` in the